 Granite has agreed to a performance-based fee schedule with certain clients, including the Fund, who would rather pay their management fees based upon the gross profits per annum, rather than a fixed management fee based upon the market value of their account at the end of each calendar quarter, or a combination of both elements.
 Performance fees are subject to negotiation on a case-by-case basis.
 The fact that Granite is compensated based on the trading profits may create an incentive for Granite to make investments on behalf of a performance-based fee client that are riskier or more speculative than would be the case in the absence of such compensation.
 In addition, the performance-based fee received by Granite is based primarily on realized and unrealized gains and losses.
 As a result, the performance-based fee earned could be based on unrealized gains that a client may never realize.
-Portfolio managers responsible for the management of performance-based accounts may also be responsible for the management of accounts with an asset-based fee or other fee arrangement.
+Portfolio managers responsible for the management of performance-based fee or other fee arrangement.